michaelgrund/sws_tools/README.md

 If you make use of the content in this repository please acknowledge our paper published in GJI and/or my PhD thesis in whose framework several of the scripts and functions were developed:

 - **_Grund, M. & Ritter, J.R.R.
-(2020)_**, Shear-wave splitting beneath Fennoscandia - Evidence for dipping structures and laterally varying multi-layer anisotropy, Geophysical Journal International, XXXX DOI
+(2020)_**, Shear-wave splitting beneath Fennoscandia - Evidence for dipping structures and laterally varying multi-layer anisotropy, Geophysical Journal International, https://doi.org/10.1093/gji/ggaa388

 - **_Grund, M. (2019)_**, Exploring geodynamics at different depths with shear wave splitting, Dissertation, Karlsruhe Institute of Technology (KIT), https://doi.org/10.5445/IR/1000091425